-If you want to pump out your favourite tunes for hours and hours, look for a portable wireless speaker that is:
+If you want to pump out your favourite tunes for hours and hours, look for a portable wireless speaker that can:

-- Able to stream music from your phone or tablet via Bluetooth
+- Stream music from your phone or tablet via Bluetooth

-For a deep bass and multicoloured lights you’ll love the Sony SRS-XB41.
+For deep bass and multicoloured lights you’ll love the Sony SRS-XG500 Portable Bluetooth Speaker.